Taurus G3C Review: How Does It Perform?

 Reliability | One failure in 500 rounds is not an immediate cause for concern, but I’d want to see the gun run problem-free for the next 500 rounds to upgrade the score. | C |

-Ergonomics | I shed blood due to the slide bite, and while I have big hands, that’s still an issue.
-Other than that, the gun is ergonomically sound, the controls are easy to reach and access, and the grip texture is very aggressive. | C |
+Ergonomics | I shed some blood from the slide bite, and while I’ve got big hands, it’s still a problem.
+Aside from that, the gun feels solid in the hand.
+The controls are easy to reach, and the aggressive grip texturing really locks your hand in place. | C |

 Accuracy | From a small gun perspective, the Taurus G3C is a natural shooter.
 The sights are a little small, but solid.
 If the trigger was just a bit better… | B |